cs10/node-canvas-lms/README.md

 ## FUTURE

 ### Requirements
-Note that this version requires Node.js 4.2.x or greater due to reliance on ES6 features.
+`canvas-lms` makes use of ES6, so please use Node.js 4.2.x or newer.
 To use an older version of node, please use the `v0.0.7` tag.
+4.2 has LTS so, this hopefully isn't a terrible restriction!